Investigators suspect FedEx bomb is tied to Austin bombings

 AUSTIN, Texas (AP) — A package bomb that authorities believe is linked to the recent string of Austin bombings exploded early Tuesday inside of a FedEx distribution center near San Antonio, leaving one worker with minor injuries.

-Hours later, police sent a hazardous materials team to a FedEx facility in Austin to check on a suspicious package there.
-There was no immediate word about whether that package contained a bomb.

-FBI agent Michelle Lee said the explosion happened at around 1 a.m. at a FedEx facility in Schertz, which is just northeast of San Antonio and about 60 miles (95 kilometers) southwest of Austin.
+The explosion happened at around 1 a.m. at a FedEx facility in Schertz, which is just northeast of San Antonio, FBI Special Agent Michelle Lee said.
 One worker was treated for minor injuries and released, according to statements issued by the Schertz Police Department and FedEx.

 Lee said that although it is still early in the investigation, “it would be silly for us not to admit that we suspect it’s related” to the four Austin bombings that have killed two people and injured four others since March 2.
 She didn’t have details about the size, weight or description of the package.